trianglegrrl/getdata-courseproject/examples/TESTING_README.md

     if(result != 5 ) { abort(paste("I expected 5 but got ", result) }
 ```

-...except we are using RUnit, which lets us condense that to an uglier
+...except we are using RUnit, which lets us condense that to a friendlier:
-but more useful:

 ```
     result = add(1, 4)